 - Have examples prepared that are relevant to the position you’re applying for and be able to edit these mentally if needed.

-- This gives you a chance to focus on your most relevant skills, experiences and strengths and highlight these.
+- This gives you a chance to focus on and highlight your most relevant skills, experiences and strengths.

 - This is where selling yourself comes into play.